 Solved Problem 10.4:: Hot dry air at 40°C and 10% relative humidity passes through an evaporative cooler.
 Water is added as the air passes through a series of wicks and the mixture exits at 27°C. Using the psychrometric chart determine (a) the outlet relative humidity [45%], (b) the amount of water added [5.4g-H20/kg-dry-air], and (c) the lowest temperature that could be realized [18.5°C].

 This type of cooler is extremely popular in hot, dry climates, and is popularly known as a Swamp Cooler.
 An interesting application of using a swamp cooler to cool drinking water in extremely hot environments is described in the posting of Rich Oppel in the At War blog of the New York Times: 'Drinking From Socks'.

-An interesting and informative description on Psychrometric Chart Use for livestock and greenhouse applications has been presented in a University of Connecticut website by Michael Darre.
-Other websites that we found interesting is that of Wikipedia on Psychrometrics, and one by Sam Hui (Hong Kong University) on using the psychrometric chart in the 'Climatic Design of Buildings'.
+An interesting and informative description on Psychrometric Chart Use for livestock and greenhouse applications has been presented in a PennState Extension website by Eileen E. Fabian.
+Other websites that we found interesting is that of Wikipedia on Psychrometrics.

 Engineering Thermodynamics by Israel Urieli is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License